veden/Rampant/README.md

 - Base Expansion

 # Version History

+0.15.24 -
+- Feature: Swarming - by reducing the unit collision_mask to 40% of its original size the units no longer have the pathing issues that plagued large groups attacking
+- Optimization: further reduced memory footprint for faster saving and loading

 0.15.23 -
 - Fixed: Retreat radius being centered on chunk corner instead of on the unit dying